Syndicode/best-practices-recommendations/javascript/reactjs/components.md

   - it _may_ have its folder but not required
   - it _may_ have named export in `index.js` but not required
   - it _should_ have its own styles file
-  - it _should_ avoid having Child components of its own
+  - its _prefferably_ to avoid having Child components of its own

 ### Example of file structure and naming: